adaxiik/c-visualizer/myBuildableCodeParcel/README.md

 *(after installing all the dependencies required)* **Necessary for the usage in the VS Code extension**

-`npx parcel src/myDrawlib.ts` - also added to the "buildOrRunScript.sh"
+`npx parcel src/myDrawlib.ts` - also added to the "buildOrRunScript.sh" (as option 1)

 ### **(local - debug)**
 *(after installing all the dependencies required)*

-`npx parcel src/index.html` - also added to the "buildOrRunScript.sh"
+`npx parcel src/index.html` - also added to the "buildOrRunScript.sh" (as option 2)

 ### **(Docker)**